Cross-race effect: Cross-race identification bias

 Ronald Cotton with Jennifer Thompson-Cannino at PopTech 2010.
 After Thompson-Cannino mistakenly identified Cotton as her rapist, Cotton was convicted of rape in 1985.
 A decade later, DNA evidence exonerated him.
 The case is often used as a real world example of the cross-race effect and the potential dangers of eyewitness testimony and lineup identification.

 This effect refers to the decreased ability of people of one race to recognize faces and facial expressions of people of another race.
 This differs from the cross-race bias because this effect is found mostly during eyewitness identification as well as identification of a suspect in a line-up.
-In these situations, many people feel as if races other than their own look alike, and they have difficulty distinguishing between members of different ethnic groups.
+In these situations, many people feel as if members of a race other than their own look alike, and they have difficulty distinguishing between members of different ethnic groups.
 Cross-race identification bias is also known as the misinformation effect since people are considered to be misinformed about other races and have difficulty identifying them.
 A study was made which examined 271 real court cases.
 In photographic line-ups, 231 witnesses participated in cross-race versus same-race identification.
 In cross-race lineups, only 45% were correctly identified versus 60% for same-race identifications.
 In a study dealing with eyewitness testimony, investigators examined forty participants in a racially diverse area of the US.
 Participants watched a video of a property crime being committed, then in the next 24 hours came to pick the suspect out of a photo line-up.
 Most of the participants in the study either misidentified the suspect or stated the suspect was not in the line-up at all.
 Correct identification of the suspect occurred more often when the eyewitness and the suspect were of the same race.
 In another study, 86 convenience store clerks were asked to identify three customers: one white, one black, and one Mexican, all of whom had purchased in the store earlier that day.
 The clerks tended to identify customers belonging to their own race accurately, but were more likely to make errors when attempting to identify other races members.
 Meanwhile, another study found that "alcohol intoxication reduces the own-race bias in face recognition," albeit by impairing accurate perception and leaving in place or increasing random error rather than by improving facial recognition of members of other groups.